Let’s make a halter dress! I’ve got lots of cute sewing pattern ideas for you.

 You have your fabric; now let’s pre-wash it and dry or hang dry, as you will do in the future.

 A clothes dryer may shrink fibers slightly, so it’s better to do this before you cut your fabric out to avoid fit problems later.

 Using a Patterned or Print Fabric

-It is near impossible to match everything perfectly on the entire garment, so choose the most dominant and noticeable areas.
+It is nearly impossible to match everything perfectly on the garment, so choose the most dominant and noticeable areas.